-As stage three aims to maximise ROI, a linear process tends to work well – it facilitates efficiency.
+As stage three aims to maximise the business benefits, for example, profit for a revenue-generating product, a linear process tends to work well – it facilitates efficiency.
 Employing a Kanban-based approach that leverages pull, collaboration, and visualisation is usually beneficial.
-The product ownership may be shared amongst several individuals, for instance, a product marketer, a product manager, and a project manager or business analyst.
-Collocated team members is a plus but often not mandatory.
+Collocating team members may a plus but is often not mandatory.

-In stage two the focus shifts form efficiency to effectiveness: quickly resolving uncertainty by acquiring the relevant knowledge.
+In stage two the focus shifts from efficiency to effectiveness: quickly resolving uncertainty by acquiring the relevant knowledge.
 This requires an iterative process that supports experimentation such as Scrum.
 A single product owner is beneficial to enable effective decision-making.
-The team members should be collocated, and product owner and team should collaborate on an on-going basis.
+The team members should be collocated, and product owner and team should collaborate on an ongoing basis.

 In stage one, effective experimentation becomes even more important.
 Scrum with short sprints, or Lean Startup combined with Kanban work well.
 The latter allows running experiments in varying lengths in parallel, but it tends to be more difficult to master.
 Product owner and team should form an incubator, a new, temporary organisation that is loosely coupled to the rest of the company.
 This provides the team with the freedom to try out new things and to literally think outside the box.